How to Build a DIY Barndominium

 Step 1: Barndominium Foundation

 Builders using steel will have better luck creating a long-lasting and sturdy foundation.
-Monolithic concrete slabs are common if the ground is very flat.
+Monolithic concrete slabs are expected if the ground is very flat.
 In this scenario, the perimeter of your foundation will bear most of the total weight.

 So, this area, known as the footing, can be up to three times thicker than the rest of the pad.